For four billion years, life on Earth has thrived through cooperation and living intelligence.

 Practical path to reduce screen addiction (and most other addictions):

-You are not weak.
+Breaking screen addiction is difficult, but every small step you take helps restore balance in your body and mind.
+You are not weak, nor alone in this struggle.
 You have been living in an environment designed to create dysbiosis.
-Changing it is an act of returning home to the ancient intelligence.
+Changing it is an act of returning home to the ancient intelligence, and reuniting with those among your ancestors who worshipped symbiosis in divine ways.

 Research, podcasts, and ideas about bacteria, symbiosis, and dysbiosis.
 Start here for more depth.